konsumer/crossaudio/README.md

 lerna add PACKAGE --scope @crossaudio/core
 ```

-You can publish all packages with `lerna publish patch`
+You can publish all packages with `lerna publish`

 I made a couple of shortcuts for messing with the doc-site: